 The compass in Mountainpanoramas is not an indicator only.
 It has some built-in navigation functions.
 Clicking into the middle of the compass (into the horizon level indicator) levels the horizon exactly to the middle.
 Clicking on a direction on the compass rose moves you to that position within the panorama while levelling the horizon to the middle also.

-if you want to access the Info Box of the panorama, move the mouse cursor to the
+if you want to access the Info Box of the panorama, move the mouse cursor to the bottom left corner of the panoramic image.

 The Info Box contains the metadata of the panorama and the copyright information.
 This feature has been implemented for the full screen mode as in this mode the footer, normally containing all information about the panorama, is not visible.